kapppa-joe/dotnet-psql-react-demo-project/README.md

 dotnet restore
 ```

-Run `dotnet run` to start the server.
+Finally, run `dotnet run` to start the server.

 ### What should happen